Heterojunction solar cell

-Heterojunction cells are commercially mass-produced and are commonly bifacial.
 As the thin layers are usually temperature sensitive, heterojunction cells are constrained to a low-temperature manufacturing process.
-This presents challenges for electrode metallisation, as the typical silver paste screen printing method requires firing at up to 800 °C; well above the upper tolerance for most buffer layer materials.
-As a result, the electrodes are composed of a low-temperature silver paste or electroplated copper.
+This presents challenges for electrode metallisation, as the typical silver paste screen printing metallisation method requires firing at up to 800 °C; well above the upper tolerance for most "buffer layer" materials.
+As a result, the electrodes are commonly composed of a low curing temperature silver paste, or uncommonly a silver-coated copper paste or electroplated copper.

 History

 The heterojunction structure, and the ability of amorphous silicon layers to effectively passivate crystalline silicon has been well documented since the 1970s.
 Heterojunction solar cells using amorphous and crystalline silicon were developed with a conversion efficiency of more than 12% in 1983.
 Sanyo Electric Co. (now a subsidiary of Panasonic Group) filed several patents pertaining to heterojunction devices including a-Si and μc-Si intrinsic layers in the early 1990s, trademarked "heterojunction with intrinsic thin-layer" (HIT).
 The inclusion of the intrinsic layer significantly increased efficiency over doped a-Si heterojunction solar cells through reduced density of trapping states, and reduced dark tunnelling leakage currents.

 Research and development of SHJ solar cells was suppressed until the expiry of Sanyo-issued patents in 2011, allowing various companies to develop SHJ technology for commercialisation.
-In 2014, HIT cells with conversion efficiencies exceeding 25% were developed, which was then the highest for single junction crystalline silicon cells.
-This record was broken more recently in 2018 by Kaneka corporation, which produced 26.7% efficient large area interdigitated back contact (IBC) SHJ solar cells, and again in 2022 by LONGi with 26.8% efficiency.
-As of 2023, this is the highest recorded efficiency for monojunction silicon solar cells.
-Heterojunction modules have been fabricated with efficiency up to 23.89%.
+In 2014, HIT cells with conversion efficiencies exceeding 25% were developed by Panasonic, which was then the highest for non-concentrated crystalline silicon cells.
+This record was broken more recently in 2018 by Kaneka corporation, which produced 26.7% efficient large area interdigitated back contact (IBC) SHJ solar cells, and again in 2022 and 2023 by LONGi with 26.81% and 27.09% efficiency respectively.
+In 2023, SHJ combined with Perovskite in monolithic tandem cells also recorded the highest non-concentrated Two-junction cell efficiency at 33.9%.

+In 2023, heterojunction solar panels have been fabricated with efficiencies up to 23.89%.

+SHJ solar cells are now mass-produced on the gigawatt scale.
+In 2022, projects planned for the establishment or expansion of SHJ production lines totaled approximately 350 GW/year of additional capacity.
+Over 24 (mostly Chinese) manufacturers are beginning or augmenting their heterojunction production capacity, such as Huasun, Risen, Jingang (Golden Glass), LONGi, Meyer Burger and many more.

+Utility scale projects

+In early 2022, a 150 MW heterojunction solar farm was completed by Bulgarian EPC company Inercom near the village of Apriltsi in Pazardzhik Province, Bulgaria—the largest HJT solar farm at the time, according to a press release by module supplier Huasun.
+In 2023, the same supplier announced a further 1.5 GW supply deal of HJT modules to Inercom.